MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 been updated.
 Excellent!

 Now, how about we try to update all 3 fields at the same time?
-I'm gonna set the full name to Alice, the email to "alice@gmail.com", and the password to "secret".
+I'm gonna set the full name to "Alice", the email to "alice@gmail.com", and the password to "secret".
 Then send the request one more time.